Machine Learning and Control: Foundations, Advances, and Perspectives: Self-attention as a clustering mechanism in transformers.

 \subsection{Conclusions.}

-Our analysis establishes self--attention as a natural clustering mechanism in transformer architectures.
-By interpreting attention dynamics through a geometric, particle--based framework, we showed that tokens asymptotically converge to clustered equilibria characterized by a finite set of leaders.
+Our analysis establishes self-attention as a natural clustering mechanism in transformer architectures.
+By interpreting attention dynamics through a geometric, particle-based framework, we showed that tokens asymptotically converge to clustered equilibria characterized by a finite set of leaders.
 This clustering reduces the effective complexity of the representation problem and enables the design of transformers that achieve exact sequence interpolation with explicit parameter bounds independent of input sequence length, but dependent on target sequence length.
-Altogether, these results provide a rigorous explanation of how self--attention improves efficiency in modern architectures, linking theoretical principles to the empirical success of transformers.
+Altogether, these results provide a rigorous explanation of how self-attention improves efficiency in modern architectures, linking theoretical principles to the empirical success of transformers.